-Our operating results may fluctuate significantly, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations or any guidance we may provide.
+Our results of operations may fluctuate significantly, which makes our future results of operations difficult to predict and could cause our results of operations to fall below expectations or any guidance we may provide.

-Our quarterly and annual operating results may fluctuate significantly, which makes it difficult for us to predict our future operating results.
+Our quarterly and annual results of operations may fluctuate significantly, which makes it difficult for us to predict our future results of operations.
 These fluctuations may occur due to a variety of factors, many of which are outside of our control, including, but not limited to:

-- the timing and cost of, and level of investment in, research, development, regulatory approval and commercialization activities relating to our product candidates, which may change from time to time; - coverage and reimbursement policies with respect to our product candidates, if approved, and potential future drugs that compete with our products; - the cost of manufacturing our product candidates, which may vary depending on the quantity of production and the terms of our agreements with third-party manufacturers; - the timing and amount of the milestone or other payments we must make to the licensors and other third parties from whom we have in-licensed our acquired our product candidates, including payments due upon a change in control of our subsidiaries;

-- expenditures that we may incur to acquire, develop or commercialize additional product candidates and technologies; - the level of demand for any approved products, which may vary significantly; - future accounting pronouncements or changes in our accounting policies; and - the timing and success or failure of preclinical studies or clinical trials for our product candidates or competing product candidates, or any other change in the competitive landscape of our industry, including consolidation among our competitors or partners.
+- the timing and cost of, and level of investment in, research, development, regulatory approval and commercialization activities relating to our product candidates, which may change from time to time; - coverage and reimbursement policies with respect to our product candidates, if approved, and potential future drugs that compete with our products; - the cost of manufacturing our product candidates, which may vary depending on the quantity of production and the terms of our agreements with third-party manufacturers; - the timing and amount of the milestone or other payments we must make to the licensors and other third parties from whom we have inlicensed our acquired our product candidates, including payments due upon a change in control of our subsidiaries; - expenditures that we may incur to acquire, develop or commercialize additional product candidates and technologies; - the level of demand for any approved products, which may vary significantly; - · future accounting pronouncements or changes in our accounting policies; and - the timing and success or failure of preclinical studies or clinical trials for our product candidates or competing product candidates, or any other change in the competitive landscape of our industry, including consolidation among our competitors or partners.

-The cumulative effects of these factors could result in large fluctuations and unpredictability in our quarterly and annual operating results.
-As a result, comparing our operating results on a period-to-period basis may not be meaningful.
+The cumulative effects of these factors could result in large fluctuations and unpredictability in our quarterly and annual results of operations.
+As a result, comparing our results of operations on a period-to-period basis may not be meaningful.
 Investors should not rely on our past results as an indication of our future performance.

 This variability and unpredictability could also result in our failing to meet the expectations of industry or financial analysts or investors for any period.
-If our revenue or operating results fall below the expectations of analysts or investors or below any forecasts we may provide to the market, or if the forecasts we provide to the market are below the expectations of analysts or investors, the price of our common stock could decline substantially.
+If our revenue or results of operations fall below the expectations of analysts or investors or below any forecasts we may provide to the market, or if the forecasts we provide to the market are below the expectations of analysts or investors, the price of our common stock could decline substantially.
 Such a stock price decline could occur even when we have met any previously publicly stated revenue or earnings guidance we may provide.